Below are some Center programs and resources in support of Education Research.

 Research Design Consultations

 This half-day workshop provides faculty with information, tools, and resources to develop education scholarship based on their teaching and practice.
 The workshop consists of short presentations; a panel of seasoned education researchers, and activities for identifying research resources, developing a plan of action, and selecting helpful mentors.
 This workshop is offered periodically throughout the year.
-Check back for future offerings and application requirements.

 Who’s Published What?